bmgk/PLCGenerator-GUI-documentation/docs/generation/tags/Sick.md

 title: SICK
 ---

-Base on tag 'SFIO' from Eplan will be genereted Sick communications symbols.
+Base on tag 'SFIO' from Eplan will be generated Sick communications symbols.

 Sample for 'SFIO' = %I2234.0